 - Only 8.5% of delegates did not express a preference between the two finalists, a majority of whom were Amanda Chase supporters.
 Fully 99.9% of delegates cast a valid ballot.

 Jason Miyares won the nomination for Attorney General after three rounds.

 - Front-runner builds consensus in close contest for nomination.
 Jason Miyares began with a narrow lead in first-choice preferences, just two percentage points ahead of runner-up Chuck Smith.
 Miyares held onto his lead through 3 rounds, earning 40% of transfer delegates from supporters of Leslie Haley and 52% from Jack White after those candidates were eliminated.
 Smith preformed well among transfer delegates, but fell short of the amount needed to close the gap for first place.
 Jason Miyares won the nomination with 52% of the weighted delegate vote, demonstrating broad support.

 - Almost all ballots ranked a finalist.
 30% of delegates ranked a non-finalist as their first choice.
 However, 89% of those delegates also included a backup ranking for at least one of the two finalists, Miyares and Smith, so their votes counted for those finalists in the final round.

-- There were a low percentage of inactive ballots.
+- Few inactive ballots.
 Over the course of 3 rounds, only about 3% of individual ballots became inactive.
-This indicates that voters are comfortable ranking many candidates, even though it may be their first time using Ranked Choice Voting.
+This indicates that voters are comfortable ranking many candidates, even though it may be their first time using RCV.

 Lt.
 Governor Race